senzzzi/shq-challenge/readme.md

 ## Purchase Flow and Overall Architecture

-To interact with the machine, commands should be issue in the terminal.
+To interact with the machine, commands should be issued in the terminal.

 All the quotes and the number of coins are stored in a MySQL Database.
 I assumed that it would be good to have this data stored "remotely".